mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 #### ArtifactVerifyKey

+There are two options for specifying verification keys:
+* `ArtifactVerifyKey` is a single path to a key.
+* `ArtifactVerifyKeys` is a list of paths to keys.
+When multiple keys are specified, the keys will be tried in order, and the first key that verifies an artifact signature will be used.
+This is useful for key rotation or signing different types of artifacts.

+Only one of `ArtifactVerifyKey` or `ArtifactVerifyKeys` may be specified.

 When set, the Mender client verifies the following:

 * All Artifact installs contain a signature.
 If a signature is not provided, then the client rejects the update.
 * The provided public key verifies the signature of the update.

 See also the section about [signing and